Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Experiments

 \section{Experiments}

-\yt{We \gl{perform sufficient} comparisons to demonstrate the \gl{advantage} of our approach, which preserves dynamic \gl{texture} details while only relies on a single accessible monocular video for training.
+\yt{We perform sufficient comparisons to demonstrate the advantage of our approach, which preserves dynamic texture details while only relies on a single accessible monocular video for training.
 We compare our approach with the state-of-the-art methods under the same data setting.
-We also verify the \gl{importance} of each key component in our framework, including the image translation components, pose label condition in the D$^2$G-Net, the regular loss term and the temporal loss.}
+We also verify the importance of each key component in our framework, including the image translation components, pose label condition in the D$^2$G-Net, the regular loss term and the temporal loss.} \ytt{Moreover, benefiting from the learned precise mask of human foreground, our approach is capable of replacing the background in the synthesized video frames.
+One example is presented in Fig.~\ref{fig:background}. }